amin-aoulkadi/ABWCF/README.md

 # Actor-Based Web Crawling Framework
 The ABWCF is a customizable, distributed and scalable web crawling framework for the JVM.
 It is based on [Apache Pekko](https://pekko.apache.org/) and the Actor model.

+The ABWCF was created and developed (up to and including commit [76b52d9](https://github.com/amin-aoulkadi/ABWCF/tree/76b52d91a131ba4f125efd9df178c77d454cc5a7)) as part of my master's thesis *Developing an Actor-Based Web Crawling Framework with Apache Pekko*.

 ## Features
 * __Web Crawling Basics:__ The ABWCF handles basic web crawling tasks (e.g. normalizing and deduplicating URLs, fetching resources, and parsing links from fetched HTML documents).
 Fetched resources are processed by user-defined code to perform use case-specific tasks.
 * __Polite Crawling:__ The ABWCF supports crawl delays, the Robots Exclusion Protocol (i.e. `robots.txt`), `X-Robots-Tag` HTTP headers, and `<meta name="robots">` HTML elements.